cottonjenn/github_pages_template/index.md

 # Hello!
 I'm Jenna 👋

 Welcome to my data science portfolio!

+I'm a Statistics and Data Science major at BYU from Houston, Texas.
 This site shows my journey learning data science and analytics.
 Here you'll find projects that demonstrate what I've learned and discovered.

-## 🎓 About This Portfolio
+Check out the About Me tab to know more about me and my background.

+## Overview

-This portfolio shows my work learning data science.
-Each project includes:
+This portfolio shows my work learning data science which includes:

-- My code with documentation
-- Visualizations I created
-- What I learned and discovered
+- Tutorial Blog made in markdown explaining a simple SQL topic for Data Science
+- Projects in my Data Science class (BYU Stat 386) coded in Python and markdown

 I built this site using [Quarto](https://quarto.org/) and host it on [GitHub Pages](https://pages.github.com/).

-## 🛠️ Skills I'm Learning

-- **Programming**: Python, Pandas for data analysis
-- **Visualization**: Creating charts with Matplotlib and Seaborn
-- **Data Collection**: Getting data from files, websites, and APIs
-- **Analysis**: Finding patterns and answering questions with data

-## 📈 My Projects
+## My Projects

 ::: {.grid}